VortexMCPE/CastleRaid/README.md

-# AlwaysSpawn
+# CRcore

-Real Always spawn, when player dies TPS to hub.
+Features:
+* TPS player to spawn on death.

 Forkable for anyone ;D and useable for anyone
 EXCEPT PEOPLE ASSOSSCIATED WITH ROLEPLEXPE